InternLM/lmdeploy/docs/en/inference/vl_pipeline.md

 ### Customize image token position

-By default, LMDeploy will inserts the special image token into the user prompt based on the chat template provided by the algorithm repo.
-However, for some models, the location of the image token is not restricted, such as deepseek-vl, or the user needs to customize the image token position.
-In these cases, the user needs to manually insert the special image token into the prompt.
+By default, LMDeploy inserts the special image token into the user prompt following the chat template defined by the upstream algorithm repository.
+However, for certain models where the image token's position is unrestricted, such as deepseek-vl, or when users require a customized image token placement, manual insertion of the special image token into the prompt is necessary.

 ```python
 from lmdeploy import pipeline